Inversion of the attenuated momenta ray transform of planar symmetric tensors: Abstract

 \section{Abstract}

-We present a reconstruction method which stably recovers some sufficiently smooth, real valued, symmetric tensor fields compactly supported in the Euclidean plane, from knowledge of their non/attenuated momenta ray transform.
-The reconstruction method extends Bukhgeim's $A$-analytic theory from an equation to a system.
+We present a reconstruction method that stably recovers the real valued, symmetric tensors compactly supported in the Euclidean plane, from knowledge of their attenuated momenta ray transform.
+The problem is recast as an inverse boundary value problem for a system of transport equations, which we solve by an extension of Bukhgeim's $A$-analytic theory.
+The method of proof is constructive.
+To illustrate the reconstruction method, we present results obtained in the numerical implementation for the non-attenuated case of 1-tensors.
+This new version now includes the results of the preprint arXiv: 2307.10758.